 Color can also be used to emphasize parts of the menu since people react to various colors in different ways.
 Research indicates that red and blue make people hungry, but if those colors don’t match your brand identity, using them may distract from your overall message.

 Use photos wisely – one image for every dish will clutter the menu.
-Studies show that using one image per page can increase sales for the featured menu item by up to 30%.
 Some restaurants use illustrations to highlight menu items.
 Whether you decide to use photos or illustration depends on your overall brand look and feel.

 Menu length and the number of items offered on your menu should not be overwhelming to your customers.
-The average U.S. menu size is the smallest it’s been in 8 years, according to Datassential.
 Fewer menu items means more ingredient turnover, fresher supplies and less training for your staff.

 Avoid listing prices in a column down the right side of the menu.
 This leads your customers to focus on the price rather than your food, which may influence them to order the cheapest item on the menu.
-Instead put the prices below menu item descriptions putting the emphasis back on your food.1
+Putting the prices below your menu item descriptions puts the emphasis back on your delicious food.

 Grande provides menu design services that take into consideration the elements discussed in this article.
 Contact our Solutions @ Work team to discuss creating a menu.